framps/raspiBackupDoc/en/src/restore-config-options.md

 ### DEFAULT_YES_NO_DEVICES

-The call option `-Y` can be used to suppress the yes/no queries can be suppressed during the restore.
+The invocation option `-Y` can be used to suppress the yes/no queries can be suppressed during the restore.

 However, as this can cause unintentional deletion of